Axia-Tech/AXIA-wiki/docs/learn/learn-parachains.md

 {{ axiasolar: [Auction granted parachains](learn-auction.md) :axiasolar }}
 {{ axialunar: [Auction granted parachains](mirror-learn-auction.md) :axialunar }} are granted in a permissionless auction.
-Parachain teams can either bid with their own DOT tokens, or source them from the community using the
+Parachain teams can either bid with their own SOLAR tokens, or source them from the community using the
 {{ axiasolar: [crowdloan functionality](learn-crowdloans.md) :axiasolar }}
 {{ axialunar: [crowdloan functionality](mirror-learn-crowdloans.md) :axialunar }}.